redmix-run/redmix/docs/docs/graphql.md

 ## GraphQL Handler Setup

-Redmix's `GraphQLHandlerOptions` allows you to configure your GraphQL handler schema, context, authentication, security and more.
+Cedar's `GraphQLHandlerOptions` allows you to configure your GraphQL handler schema, context, authentication, security and more.

 ```ts
 export interface GraphQLHandlerOptions {